OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 each relationship an equivalent relationship exists, where the content of the fields `CONCEPT\_ID\_1` and `CONCEPT\_ID\_2` are swapped, and the `RELATIONHSIP_ID` is changed to its opposite.
-For example, the “Maps to”
+For example, the "Maps to"
-relationship has an opposite relationship “Mapped from.”
+relationship has an opposite relationship "Mapped from."
 Different types of relationships serve different analytic purposes.
-“Maps to” and “Mapped from” support source-to-standard mappings.
-“Is a” and “Subsumes” define hierarchical subclass relationships.
-“Has ingredient” and “Ingredient of” structure drug compositions.
-“Concept replaced by” and “Concept replaces” handle lifecycle transitions across deprecated content.
+"Maps to" and "Mapped from" support source-to-standard mappings.
+"Is a" and "Subsumes" define hierarchical subclass relationships.
+"Has ingredient" and "Ingredient of" structure drug compositions.
+"Concept replaced by" and "Concept replaces" handle lifecycle transitions across deprecated content.

 As stated in the previous section, `CONCEPT_RELATIONSHIP` table records